-Step One: Cut off the dark green leaves about an inch from the while part of the stalk.
-Some people suggest to use the green leaves to add flavor to stock or broths, so I might try that next time.
+Step One: Cut off the dark, tough green leaves about an inch from the white part of the stalk.
+Discard or save them for homemade stock.

-Step Two: Cut the leek half lengthwise, but don’t cut all the way through the root.
+Step Two: Cut the leek in half, lengthwise, but don’t cut all the way through the root.

-Step Four: Slice the leeks however you wish.
+Step Four: Slice the leeks.
 If you are using them in a soup or stew you might want to slice the leeks thinner so the texture “fades away” into the dish during cooking, just leaving the flavor.
 Leeks also work really well in a stir fry, cutting them lengthwise works the best.

-Of course there are always multiple ways to do things, so here is another way to clean leeks.
-Pre-cut the leeks and place them in a bowl full of water.
+There are always multiple ways to do things, here is another way to clean leeks: Pre-cut the leeks and place them in a bowl full of water.
 Leave the leeks for about 15 minutes and you will find the sand sinks to the bottom and the leeks float on the top.
 Take the leeks out of the bowl and rinse.
 Pat dry and you are ready to go.